cwarden45/DTC_Scripts/Dante_Labs/README.md

 I checked my Veritas WGS and Genos Exome alignments, and this matches the genotype in my AncestryDNA report ([AC](IGV_F.rs956868.png)).

 I checked my raw 23andMe data, and I couldn't find a genotype for "No Call" (--).
-So, perhaps this genotype was **imputed**, and that was the cause of the problem?
-This would be consistent with it being very good that 23andMe does not return imputed variants.
+I contacted the company and they said that they don't **impute** genotypes, although I am not sure what is the alternative explanation.
+If the issues did come from imputed genotypes, then would be consistent with it being very good that 23andMe does not return imputed variants.

 **10) Fitness:** *Zinc balance (Zn) (page 5)*: 23andMe upload says "People with your genetic profile are likely to have a **low** zinc level" while AncestryDNA upload says "People with your genetic profile are likely to have a **regular** zinc level".
 I believe this is due to a difference in the genotype for the [rs12906126](https://www.ncbi.nlm.nih.gov/snp/rs12906126) variant in the SCAMP5 gene (GT for 23andMe on page 88; GG for AncestryDNA on page 88)